migurski/talkingpapers/README.markdown

 We are designing for relief workers who are generating actionable logistics data in a crisis.

-In the UN humanitarian community (eg, nutrition cluster, health cluster, security cluster), organizations have different responsibilities and based on what they known from reports on the ground, so they will do an assessment -- a form.
+In the UN humanitarian community (e.g., nutrition cluster, health cluster, security cluster), organizations have different responsibilities and based on what they known from reports on the ground, so they will do an assessment -- a form.

-Logistics officer: needs to get things from point a to point be in the maximum way (balance of supplies, saftey.)
+Logistics officer: needs to get things from point a to point be in the maximum way (balance of supplies, safety.)
 - what are the supply needs.
 - what kinds of routes are open
-- is sombody gonna kill us if we go to the well?
+- is somebody gonna kill us if we go to the well?

 The talkingpaper user is concerned with gathering "relief data"
 - critical infrastructure